• Skip to primary navigation

 Sauté for a minute more.

-Add reserved cashew cream.
+Add reserved cashew cream, salt, and pepper.
 Then let all of the flavors intertwine.

 Make it your own